 This page includes frequently asked questions about the coronavirus (COVID-19) pandemic, for parents and guardians of students at the University of Worcester.

-Please also see our campus safety page for additional information.
+Please also see our campus safety page and student FAQs page for additional information.

 My child lives in halls of residence.
 What happens if there’s a positive case of Covid-19 in the halls?

 Over 200 students remained in residence during the ‘lockdown period’ earlier this year, because the University is their home.
 This experience together with intensive work over the summer has meant that the campus and students halls of residence are well prepared practically and that the University has adapted its support and welfare services to deal with any Covid-19 cases as they arise working entirely within national guidelines and aiming at all times to minimise transmission.

 Students living in halls of residence do so in flats which are classed as one household.
 If a student in that household tests positive for Covid-19 all students in that flat will be asked to isolate as a household, in the same way that any other household in the community would.
 We do not intend to lockdown entire halls of residence.